 •Sessions available for ages 4-11 years old.

-•Week sessions in June cost $100/camper (Munchkin Camp $50/camper) and include snack, programming, supplies, t-shirt, and afternoon water games!
+•Week sessions available in June and include snack, programming, supplies, t-shirt, and afternoon water games!

-•Workshop sessions in July cost $25/camper ($40 Creative Jewelry 2-day session) and include snack, programming, and supplies!
+•Workshop sessions available in July and include snack, programming, and supplies!

 •Discount available for siblings, ABAC employees, and Friends of the Museum.